Helpful Links

 First-year in Science and Engineering (FISE) Interest House

-FISE House is located in Pennypacker Hall.
+FISE House is located in Ritner Hall.
 FISE House works to help students succeed in their first year of college and promotes diversity in gender, race, and ethnic backgrounds.
 FISE House offers first-year students in science and engineering an opportunity to live and study with students who share not only common academic interests, but many of the same introductory math and science courses.

 Financial Aid